erinaldi/pd-potential/README.md

 The raw data for the correlator analysis is in the `data-files` folder.
 These files are collected from the simulation outputs using the scripts in the `gather-files` folder, and analyzed with the `create-plots` scripts (with output saved in the `products` folder).

+## Python package dependencies

+Package dependencies for the Python analysis scripts are contained in `requirements.txt`

 ## Cite